Training structure

 Faculty of Science

-"General linear models with 1 or more random explanatory variables: from the translation of the figure that answers the biological question to the statistical model, i.e. taking into account numerous effects and knowing how to interpret them.
+General linear models with one or more random explanatory variables: from translating the figure that answers the biological question to the statistical model, i.e., taking into account numerous effects and knowing how to interpret them.

-general properties seen through regression and 1-factor ANOVA (R2, F, ddl, least squares, likelihood, diagnosis, validation, goodness of fit, interpretation of effect sizes); nested and cross-factor ANOVA, multiple regression (notion of parameter and effects, and interaction)
+General properties viewed through regression and one-factor ANOVA (R2, F, ddl, least squares, likelihood, diagnosis, validation, goodness of fit, interpretation of effect sizes); nested and crossed factor ANOVA, multiple regression (concept of parameters and effects, and interaction)

-incorporation of the dependence of explanatory random variables, confounding of effects (quantitative for multiple regression, and unbalanced designs for ANOVAs)".
+incorporation of the dependence of explanatory random variables, confounding effects (quantitative for multiple regression, and unbalanced designs for ANOVAs)

-Biology of symbiotic and parasitic interactions
+Biology of Symbiotic and Parasitic Interactions

 ECTS